cypress-io/circleci-orb/docs/examples.md

 ## wait-for-server-to-respond

 Starts server, waits for it to respond and then runs all Cypress tests.
 Uses `npx wait-on ...` command under the hood, see [wait-on](https://github.com/jeffbski/wait-on#readme).
 Note, if you are using Webpack server, it might not respond to the default HTTP OPTIONS request.
 In that case use `wait-on` to send `HTTP GET` request by using url `wait-on: 'http-get://localhost:....'`.
 You can also pass `wait-on` config, see [issue #90](https://github.com/cypress-io/circleci-orb/issues/90).
+Related option "start"

 ```yaml
 version: 2.1